dereklstinson/gocudnn/README.md

 ## Warnings/Notes

 1. Callbacks at this time are not going to be implemented \(maybe never\)
-2. Until this reaches version 1.0 functions are likely to change.
-3. Algorithm will likely be changed.
-I will have to see what it is like when I do testing.
-4. I might get rid of the handle methods to keep it in line with how Golang uses contexts.

 Documentation For cudnn can be found at [https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html)